LinaC404/GCP/README.md

 # GCP<br>
 I will mark what I learned in Google cloud platform.<br>
-I am a English, GCP, begineer.<br>
+I am a English, GCP begineer.
+Also Git<br>
 Any mistake, please feel free to tell me.<br>
 Many thanks!<br>